 - Direct Flights.
 El Nido has its own airport but its short runway prevents most airlines using relatively big planes to land here.
 There are direct flights to El Nido but tickets are expensive (compared to other destinations in the country) most of the time.
 There are also other companies offering chartered flights but the rate might be a little too much for many travelers.

 - Via Coron.
 You may also consider flying to Coron.
 From there, big outrigger boats that travel to El Nido.
 The catch is that travel time is around 8 hours.
 And it also proves more expensive as you will have to fly to Coron first and then shell out a couple of thousand pesos to boat to El Nido.

 - Via Puerto Princesa.
 For me, the wisest choice have to be the Puerto Princesa route.
-From Manila, there are several cheap flights to Puerto Princesa City, Palawan’s capital.
+From Manila, there are several cheap flights to Puerto Princesa City, the Palawan capital.
 From there, there are buses and vans that can take you on a road trip to El Nido.
 Travel time is five to six hours.

-Our choice was obviously via Puerto Princesa because we had already booked a flight with Airphil Express when they slashed their base fares to only P100 last March for their anniversary sale.
+Our choice was obviously via Puerto Princesa because we had already booked a flight with PAL Express when they slashed their base fares to only P100 last March for their anniversary sale.
 We took the 7:30am flight and we arrived at 8:40am, as scheduled.

 Upon arrival, we approached the Tourism Booth near the Baggage Claim section of the Puerto Princesa Airport and asked for their recommendation on the best way to reach El Nido.
 The two friendly staff members manning the booth explained the bus and shuttle options to us.
 But before that, you need to get to San Jose Terminal.